Nak-ki/final-project/README.md

 Final project

 ## User (Admin & Manager):
-- Admin and managers, who have an active account can login and refresh their tokens;
+- Admin and managers, who have an active account can login, refresh their tokens and logout;
 - User can create comments in Orders, after that this Order begins to be controlled by this user (Impossible do it when this order already controlled by another user!);
 - Get all orders;

 ### Admin:
 - Can create Managers;